-James Harris ‘Jim’ Simons (April 1938 – May 2024) was a renowned American hedge fund manager, investor, mathematician and philanthropist.
-In the 1980’s Jim created Renaissance Technologies, one of the first ever quantitative hedge funds.
-Simons soon came to be known as a pioneer in the field of quantitative finance, with his net worth growing to $31 billion he became the 51st-richest person in the world.
+James Harris ‘Jim’ Simons (April 1938 – May 2024) was a renowned American hedge fund manager, investor and mathematician.
+In the 1980’s Jim created Renaissance Technologies, one of the first quantitative hedge funds.
+Simons soon came to be a known as a pioneer in the field of quantitative finance, with his net worth growing to $31 billion he became the 51st richest person in the world.

 Early Life

-Jim Simons received a bachelor’s degree in mathematics from MIT in 1958 and started his career as an academic mathematician, in which he won numerous awards.
-In 1964, Jim began working with the National Security Agency as a cold-war code breaker – a job which is thought to have honed his analytical skills and his appreciation for signals in a world of noise.
+Jim received a bachelor’s degree from MIT in 1958 and started his career as a mathematician who won numerous awards.
+In 1964, Jim began working with the National Security Agency as a cold-war code breaker – a role which is thought to have honed his analytical skills and appreciation for signals in a world of noise.

 Renaissance Technologies & Trend Following

-Jim Simons was known to be a curious pattern finder and in the 1980’s he decided to apply his logic to investing, launching Renaissance Technologies and its now infamous Medallion Fund in 1988.
-Unlike most investors who studied a company’s fundamentals for investment decision making, Simons was one of the first to build and rely on automated trading models that used mathematical factors derived from the price of securities (trend-following).
-Over its lifetime the Renaissance Medallion fund consistently outperformed its benchmarks, becoming one the most successful hedge funds of all time and earning over $100 billion in profits since its inception.
+As a curious pattern finder, Jim decided to apply his skills to investing – launching Renaissance Technologies and its infamous Medallion Fund in 1988.
+Unlike most investors who studied company fundamentals, Simons was one of the first to build automated trading models that used factors derived from the price of securities (trend-following).
+Over its lifetime, the Renaissance Medallion Fund outperformed its benchmarks and became one of the most successful hedge funds of all time, earning over $100 billion in profits.

-Renaissance Technologies was also innovative in the way in which it built teams.
+Renaissance Technologies was equally innovative in the way in which it hired its staff.
 It was one of the first hedge funds to employ analysts with non-traditional backgrounds, including mathematicians, physicists and statisticians.
-Jim’s rationale in hiring this way was that he needed scientifically trained minds that would follow the systematic rules of trend-following; “The advantage that scientists bring to the table is the scientific method, which attempts to look at a situation objectively and avoid bias” he once said.
+Jim’s rationale in hiring this way was that he needed scientifically trained minds that would follow the rules of trend-following; “The advantage that scientists bring to the table is the scientific method, which looks at a situation objectively and avoids bias” he said.

-Quietly inspired by investors like Jim Simons, Trend Intelligence repurposes well known trend-following analytics and algorithms for an audience of corporations, serving as a predictive tool for a company’s securities prices, related indices, or currencies or commodities that can affect its valuation.
-Also similar to Renaissance Technologies, Trend employs a scientific approach to its market analysis, removing bias at every step.
+Quietly inspired by investors like Jim Simons, Trend Intelligence repurposes well known trend-following analytics and algorithms for an audience of corporations, serving as a forward looking toolkit for a company’s securities prices, related indices, or currencies or commodities that can affect its valuation.
+Also similar to Renaissance Technologies, Trend employs a scientific approach to its market analysis, removing bias at all stages.
 Trend’s mission is to empower globally minded corporations to fully understand capital markets trends and make their greatest business decisions.

 Authored by: Trend Intelligence, London